impostorsguides/impostorsguides.github.io/rbenv/1-n-content.md

 }
 ```

 Pretty straightforward, just makes a directory for a fake test project and `cd`s into it.
-I anticipate we’ll need this fake project dir in order to set its Ruby version.
+I anticipate we'll need this fake project dir in order to set its Ruby version.

 Our first test for this command: